ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/assert-datagrid-rows-2.md

 #### **Column 1 Value**:

-In **Column 1 Value** you have to add the value in the column you want to assert:
+In **Column 1 Value** you have to add the value of the column you want to assert:

 ![](attachments/assert-datagrid-rows-2/value-of-column-1.png)